nodejs/nan/README.md

  - <a href="doc/persistent.md#api_nan_weak_callback_info"><b><code>Nan::WeakCallbackInfo</code></b></a>
  - <a href="doc/persistent.md#api_nan_weak_callback_type"><b><code>Nan::WeakCallbackType</code></b></a>

+Also see the V8 Embedders Guide section on [Handles and Garbage Collection](https://developers.google.com/v8/embed#handles).

 ### New

 NAN provides a `Nan::New()` helper for the creation of new JavaScript objects in a way that's compatible across the supported versions of V8.